 - VMware Snapshot does not support for independent disks.
 Virtual machines with independent disks must be powered off before you take a snapshot.
 Snapshots of powered-on or suspended virtual machines with independent disks are not supported.

 - Snapshots are not supported with PCI vSphere Direct Path I/O Devices

 - VMware does not support snapshot for the guest operating systems that use an iSCSI initiator in the guest.

-- VMware Snapshots are not supported for Virtual machine configured with bus sharing.
+- VMware Snapshots are not supported for a Virtual machine configured with bus sharing.

-- Virtual machine with VMDK larger than 2 TBs, snapshot operations can take significantly longer to finish.
+- The virtual machine with VMDK larger than 2 TBs, snapshot operations can take significantly longer to finish.

-- Snapshots are not meant for method of backup and recovery.
-Snapshot only provides Point-in time image.
+- Snapshots are not meant for the method of backup and recovery.
+The snapshot only provides Point-in time image.
 If the files containing a virtual machine are lost, its snapshot files are also lost.

 Best Practices for VMware Snapshots